OctopusDeploy/blog/blog/2023-06/step-retries/index.md

 If any of these retries are successful, the deployment will proceed.
 However, if all 3 retries are unsuccessful, the step will fail, or guided failure mode will activate if enabled.

-### Are there any steps I can't use step retries for?
+### Are there any steps I can't use Step Retries for?

-You can use step retries on all steps except for:
+You can use Step Retries on all steps except for:

 - **Send an Email** step
 - **Manual Intervention** step